Basement Waterproofing & Foundation Repair in Mansfield, OH

 Helical piers are driven into the ground until reaching denser soil layers.
 These denser layers, called “load-bearing soils” are too far down to be affected by groundwater, ice, or weight.
 The helical pier is meant to transfer the weight of the house over to the more capable soil.
 Push piers do the same thing, but instead of being drilled into the soil, they are hydraulically pushed in, hence the name.
 Push piers are great for getting past sedimentary rock, while helical piers work best in softer soils.

-Concrete Lifting in Mansfield
+Concrete Lifting Repair in Mansfield, OH

 Slab settling is caused by the same thing that causes foundations settling: soil erosion.
 For slab settling, it can actually be worse.
 While the soil under the foundation of your Mansfield home is deeper underground and better protected, the soil under your slab is right at the surface and vulnerable to any rainwater or ice it encounters.
 Winters are especially bad for soils under slabs because of frost heave.